Skip to main content

 What Epochs Mean For Players

-The First Epoch is not the final form of War of Continents.
+The First Epoch is not the final form of the game.

 · 3 min read